orielhaim/RCL/README.md

 ```
 Licensed under the MIT License.
 See full text above.

 RCL Addendum: Non-commercial use only.
 Users must submit any meaningful Contribution to the original repository.
 No commercial use allowed under this license.
-See RCL section for details.
+See LICENSE-RCL for details.
 ```

 ### MIT + RCL-E (Enterprise Revenue-Based)